harjaap7b/harjaap7b.github.io/index.md

 ![](/images/northwindtraders.png)

 ### Project 5: [Credit Card Customer Segmentation](https://github.com/harjaap7b/CreditCard-KMeans)
-In this project I imagined that I was working for a credit card company as data scientist with the task of analyzing customer data to segement the population.
+In this project I imagined that I was working for a credit card company as a data scientist with the task of analyzing customer data to segement the population.
 The dataset contains information about the company's clients which I will use to segment the client population into different types in order to give the marketing team a more targeted approach.
 It has been decided that I will use the K-Means model to segment the data.

 ![](/images/KMeans.png)